Spicely/aliyun_face/example/README.md

-# baidu_face_example
+# aliyun_face_example

-Demonstrates how to use the baidu_face plugin.
+Demonstrates how to use the aliyun_face plugin.

 ## Getting Started